Arm Drops Keep Reminding Me of MS

 Issues with walking, particularly foot drag, seem to be more commonly discussed when multiple sclerosis is the topic.
 Many tests focus on balance and walking.
-Researchers often focus on walking ability and we are told that using assistive devices is to be avoided at all costs.
-It is a bunch of baloney, to be polite.
+Researchers often focus on walking ability, and some people are told that using assistive devices is to be avoided at all costs.
+I think it is a bunch of baloney, to be polite.
 Muscle weakness and muscle spasticity can affect any part of the body, arms included.

 2 out 3 people with MS experience arm problems

-When I share my MS experiences I feel somewhat alone with my arm problems.
+When I share my MS experiences, I feel somewhat alone with my arm problems.
 It turns out that I am not alone.
-Researchers found that "66% of the MS population also have upper limb motor impairments that dramatically affect many daily living activities."1 This means that from mild to severe, 2 out of 3 of us experience some type of arm dysfunction.
-Both muscle spasms and muscle weakness fall under this definition.
-Some people have one or the other.
-Some have both.
-Most commonly it is experienced more prominently on the left or the right side of the body.2 Me?
-Just like my tinnitus, I experience spasms and weakness on both sides.
-I guess that makes me the Switzerland of MS.
+Researchers found that "66% of the MS population also have upper limb motor impairments that dramatically affect many daily living activities."
+This means that 2 out of 3 of us experience some type of arm dysfunction.1

 Living with the extremes